January transfer window Deadline Day: Key times and how to follow with Sky Sports

 Trending

-And, so that you don't miss out on any of the news wherever you are, look out for live streaming of Sky Sports News on the Sky Sports News YouTube page at 7am, 1pm and 8pm on Monday.
+And, so that you don't miss out on any of the news wherever you are, look out for live streaming of Sky Sports News on the Sky Sports News YouTube page and on the Sky Sports app at 7am, 1pm and 8pm on Monday.

 When does the January transfer window close?